What is a Workplace Violence Prevention Program?

 In emergencies, a well-trained employee will have the skills and capacity to act.
 Training prevents them from freezing in a bad situation and allows them to fall back on the processes they were trained on.

-5. Be Aware of Inter-company Issues
+5. Identify & Monitor Inter-company Issues

 Having positive relationships with all the employees in the organization is crucial to being aware of any possible employee-on-employee or partnership workplace violence issues.
 When employees are comfortable speaking with the management team, they will be more apt to share issues they are having within the organization as well as outside work.